NFL notebook: Steelers clear way for RB Bell to be free agent

 After meeting with team president Art Rooney II on Tuesday, Brown announced on Twitter that both sides had decided to part ways.
 Brown, 30, is due a $2.5 million roster bonus on March 17 and has three years remaining on a five-year, $72.7 million contract extension he signed before the 2017 season.

 Colbert told reporters that the Steelers weren’t yet engaged in trade talks, but he expected they would pick up.
-Still, he said Brown conceivably could return to Pittsburgh if there is no trade that benefits the team.
+Still, he said Brown conceivably could return to Pittsburgh if there is “no trade that does not benefit the team.”
 The GM also said Brown will not be allowed to select the team to which he is traded.

 —Landon Collins, a three-time Pro Bowl safety, might soon be moving on from the New York Giants, according to a report from ESPN.
+Or not, according to other reports.

 Reporter Josina Anderson wrote on Twitter that “Collins cleaned out his locker today at the team facility and said his goodbyes to teammates, coaches and trainers,” presumably not expecting to stay with the team.
 Collins, a four-year pro, can become an unrestricted free agent when the new NFL year begins March 13.

-Later, Mike Garafolo of the NFL Network chimed in, writing that Collins took “personal items” from his locker.
+Later Mike Garafolo of the NFL Network chimed in, writing that Collins took “personal items” from his locker.
 According to Garafolo, “He doesn’t expect to be at the facility for a while.
 Why?
 The franchise tag he publicly said he doesn’t want.
 But the smart money remains on Collins with NYG this year.”

-—The Seattle Seahawks could use the franchise tag for the first time since 2010 if they can’t agree on a contract with defensive end Frank Clark before the March 5 deadline.
+—The Seattle Seahawks could use the franchise tag option for the first time since 2010 if they can’t agree on a contract with defensive end Frank Clark before the March 5 tag deadline.

 Clark, 25, will become a free agent on March 13 if no agreement is reached and likely would be pursued by many teams.
 He led the Seahawks with 13 sacks in the regular season, and head coach Pete Carroll said he wants him back.

 Clark told The News Tribune in January that he expects to remain with the Seahawks in the upcoming season, if not beyond.
-Based on the defensive end market, the Seahawks likely would pay Clark — their second-round draft pick in 2015 — at least $15 million a year in a new contract.
+Based on the defensive end market, the Seahawks likely would be paying Clark - their second-round draft pick in 2015 - at least $15 million a year in a new contract.

 —The Oakland Raiders could wind up staying in the city for two more seasons, the San Francisco Chronicle reported.